flytbase/apidoc/source/includes/namespace.md

 ###Description:

-This API returns the global namespace under which FlytOS's instance in running.
+This API returns the global namespace under which FlytOS's instance is running.
 For users using RESTful, Websocket or ROS APIs, calling this API is a **MUST**, as the value of this namespace is required to call other APIs.
 In the subsequent documentation, wherever *\<namespace\>* is mentioned in API call definition, it must be replaced by the output of this API call.
 Users writing their code in simple CPP and Python need not call this API.

 ### ROS endpoint: